MISP/misp-book/what-misp-can-do/README.md

 - _After enrichement process has been done_
 - _Full list of trigger module is available [here](https://localhost/workflows/triggers)_

-You can as well attach tags to sepecific set of data such as  (specfic attribute type/category/value/etc...)
+You can as well attach tags to specific set of data such as specfic attribute type, category, value [...]

 All worflow modules and triggers are available at the MISP_URL/Workflow/triggers ou MISP_URL/Workflow/modules.